replicatedhq/help-center/content/docs/swarm/customer-installations/supported-operating-systems.md

 As new operating systems start to support Docker we extend our install script and QA process to include them.
 Operating systems that support Docker but are not yet included in the easy install script can still be used using the [manual install instructions](/docs/swarm/customer-installations/installing-manually/).

-For detailed requirements and installation guides see the docker installation docs.

 {{< linked_headline "Swarm and RHEL 6.x / CentOS 6.x" >}}